-- Buy Yuan with a foreign credit card directly from Yayaka.com e-commerce site (we have no affiliation with Yayaka)
+- Buy Yuan with a foreign credit card directly from Yayaka, an e-commerce site (we have no affiliation with Yayaka).

 I thought Yayaka was a sketchy option.
 Pay some random website and hope you get money back.
 Seems like a scam.
 However, we were in desperate need of WeChat money, so I went for it and tried a test transaction for $10 USD.
 Go through Yayaka's normal checkout process, and pay with your credit card, it's straightforward.

 To my surprise the transaction worked!
 I added WeChat ID: topupchina and in a few hours they sent me what's known as a red packet, an envelope with money!
 It seems like the maximum red packet size is 200 Yuan so if you order a bunch, prepare for a lot of QR codes to be sent your way.

 Yayaka makes money on the exchange rate and it doesn't work out that great for us.
 But hey, that's the cost of doing business.
 There may be other websites that have better exchange fees.

 Over 18 days in China we used about 1,000 Yuan.
 You can literally pay for ANYTHING in China with WeChat pay so it wasn't a problem to use it all.
 Make sure to bring cash with you as well because some places don't have EFTPOS (credit card machines).

 If this process is putting you off from visiting China, read our article on 11 reasons why China is a hidden travel gem.